openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 12: I2 Functionality Selection

 I2 Functionality Selection
-  * default value 65535
-  * 65535 – input I2 does not influence on the heat/ cool process
-  * From 0 to 990 – Temperature set point from 0.0 °C to 99.0 °C. When I2 is pressed, temperature set point is automatically set to value defined here.
-In this case function of condense sensor is disabled.
-  * From 1001 to 1150 – Temperature set point from -0.1 °C to -15.0 °C. When I2 is pressed, temperature setpoint is automatically set to value defined here.
-In this case function of condense sensor is disabled.
-  * 2000 – Input I2 influences on the cooling valve according to status of condense sensor, In this case function of setpoint selection with I2 is disabled.
+<ul&gt<li&gtdefault value 65535</li&gt <li&gt65535 – input I2 does not influence on the heat/ cool process</li&gt <li&gtFrom 0 to 990 – Temperature set point from 0.0 °C to 99.0 °C. When I2 is pressed, temperature set point is automatically set to value defined here.
+In this case function of condense sensor is disabled.</li&gt <li&gtFrom 1001 to 1150 – Temperature set point from -0.1 °C to -15.0 °C. When I2 is pressed, temperature setpoint is automatically set to value defined here.
+In this case function of condense sensor is disabled.</li&gt <li&gt2000 – Input I2 influences on the cooling valve according to status of condense sensor, In this case function of setpoint selection with I2 is disabled.</li&gt </ul&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```65535```.